Joword/demo/README.md

 # Fullstack Demo
 `Author: Joword<joword@my.swjtu.edu.cn>`
 **Self desc**:
-Any branch on this repository is simplified from my work or open source project which I involved.<br>
+Any branch on this repository is simplified from my work or open source project which I involved.
-when I build the repository, which is convenient to my work or something I interested.<br>
+Of the repository, it is convenient to my work or something I interested in.
-frankly, also hope to help anyone use the repository.
+Also, hope to help everyone.
 ---
 ## springboot_vue
 **Desc**: based on an application demo